dddrrreee/cs140e-23win/labs/17-fat32/README.md

      in the `PRELAB`.
   2. Read and echo the contents of `config.txt` on your SD card.
   3. List all the files on your SD card.
-  4. ~~You should be able to swap SD cards with your partner and get the same output.
-(If you add print statements, make sure you have a way to `grep` them out!).~~
+  4. You should be able to swap SD cards with your partner and get the same (or similar) output.
   5. Be able to load/execute a "hello world" binary off the SD card.

 Extensions: